digibrill/CodeRefactor-challenge1/week1challenge/README.md

 ## Mock-Up

-The following image shows the web application's appearance and functionality:
+The following image shows the completed web app:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./Assets/01-html-css-git-homework-demo.png)